sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 4. Send encrypted PFC frame on the PTF injected port
    - The DUT expects to capture the clear PFC packet

-#### Verify SNMP request/response works across interface with macsec configuration.
+#### Verify SNMP request/response works across interface with macsec configuration

 - Configure the macsec profile on interface and check if the snmp walk succeeds from the peer VM.

 ### Testcase : Deployment usecases and fault handling scenario's

   This testcase covers the various fault scenario's and the expected behavior.

-#### Link flap on an interface with macsec configured.
+#### Link flap on an interface with macsec configured

 - MKA session can be recovered from the link flap if the port comes back up in < 6 secs (MKA lietime)
 - If the port is down for more than 6 sec, MKA session will create a new session.

-#### Link flap on a portchannel member which has macsec configured.
+#### Link flap on a portchannel member which has macsec configured

 - When the member interface flaps and it is the only portchannel member
    - Expect the Portchannel to go down and come up depending on whether the member port comes back in 6 secs (MKA lietime)
 - When one member interface flaps, but the Portchannel has more member ports which are macsec enabled.
    - Expect Portchannel to remain up.

 #### MACsec session cannot be established under wrong MKA configuration

 - If the CAK is mis-matched between DUT and peer, the MKA session cannot be established.
    - Control plane protocols eg: BGP session will not be established.

 #### Config reload done on DUT with macsec configuration

 - The macsec sessions will be reconfigured, MKA session created again with a new SAK key.
 - The control protocol sessions like LACP, LLDP, BGP get established again over the macsec configured interfaces.

-#### Everflow, port mirroring on macsec enabled interfaces.
+#### Everflow, port mirroring on macsec enabled interfaces

 - This test is to verify 2 cases
    - configure mirroring on interfaces where macsec is configured.
    - configure macsec on the outgoing interface ( in case of Everflow ).
      - TODO add expected behavior

 ### Testcase : Macsec scenario's for multi-asic, multi-dut

 - Verify that macsec dockers are coming up in different namespaces.
 - Verify macsec packet flow where the Ingress and Egress ports are on different Linecards.
    - TODO add expected behavior

 ### Testcase : Scale tests

 #### Large number of interfaces having macsec enabled on the DUT/linecard

 - Use the "configure feature macsec enabled" command to turn ON macsec, with all ports having macsec profile attached.
    - Check the CPU, ASIC behavior when there are multiple wpa_supplicant processes being spawned.
    - Expect the macsec sessions all come up.
 Measure the time taken.
 - When all the interfaces flap together, how much time it takes for Portchannels/BGP sessions to be up -Expect the macsec sessions all come up.
 Measure the time taken.

 #### Simultaneous rekeying in all macsec sessions

 - Enable macsec on multiple interfaces so that they have same rekey period.
 - Check the sessions are coming back up and there is no traffic loss during h/w progamming.

-#### Macsec enabled on all interfaces and the DUT is rebooted.
+#### Macsec enabled on all interfaces and the DUT is rebooted

 - Check the macsec docker comes up and macsec sessions are established.